poseidon-framework/poseidon-framework.github.io/janno_details.md

 ## Overview

 A `.janno` file is a tabular, tab-separated (`.tsv`) file.
 A base set of `.janno` file columns are specified in the Poseidon package specification [here](https://github.com/poseidon-framework/poseidon-schema/blob/master/janno_columns.tsv), including information on which columns are mandatory, which ones are list columns that can hold multiple entries, and which ones limit the allowed set of entries to a strict enumeration.
 Beyond that the `.janno` file can include any number and type of additional columns to hold project- and context-specific variables.
+These arbitrary additional columns should be named in a way so that they do not conflict with the base set.
+They are not validated (assumed to free-form text) by the Poseidon tooling, but they will be preserved in the Poseidon package, and propagated in operations like `trident forge`.

 The following documentation includes additional background information ob the base set.
 This should make it more easy to understand and use the columns for both published and unpublished data.
 A `.pdf` version of the latest version of this document is available for download [here](https://github.com/poseidon-framework/poseidon-framework.github.io/blob/master/janno_details.pdf).